oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/column-mapping-chart1.png "")

-10. Let's say, for second chart we want to display **Total Events By Month/Year**.
+10. For the second chart, we’ll display **Total Events By Month/Year**.
 Navigate to Chart 2 and update the following:

     - Identification > Name: **Total Events By Month/Year**.